 Like Ja Flip which means Japanese Filipino and haole, originally a Hawaiian word that has come to mean ‘whites’ and straddling the line of: Does this mean nigger?
 But it’s important to say everyone got pissed on, including me who was part of the Asian majority.

 (To be fair, I do want to add that Hawaii is filled with interracial couples, kids and families.
 When Spike Lee’s Jungle Fever came out, my brother and I looked at each other and said, “What’s the big deal?”)

 In grad school, in one of those teacher training classes I was taking, I remember a white girl talking about the racism against her, how she was teased, bullied, beaten up, how she hated Hawaii and school, and how she was thrown into a dumpster.
-My classmates and I listened with horror and sadness.
+My classmates and I listened with horror.
 I was the first to speak up after a tension-filled silence.
 I guess because I knew what it was like to be a target myself.

 “Sorry.
 I’m sorry you went through all of that.”

 My BF endured this kind of distorted and misguided revenge too, but at sunny UC Irvine’s art program where he was constantly told, “We’ve heard from your kind for the last 2000 years, nobody cares what you have to say”.
 Never mind, he grew up poor and was teased for it.
 Never mind, he was here on scholarship.
 After this experience, he turned away from art, his passion, for many years.

 I also dated a Southerner for 6 years.
 Alabama.
 Deep South.
 Baptist Christian Creationist who went to church as often as three times a week throughout his childhood.
 I met his family, stayed with them and his extended family (all kind and generous people), and *gasp* even lived in the South.